cosmos72/schemesh/README.md

 (ok "done too!\n")
 ```

-By default, Scheme jobs cannot run in background - they stop themselves if you try.
+From version 1.0.1, Scheme jobs can also run in background:

-If you need to run a Scheme job in background, place it inside a subshell
-or inside a pipeline (exception: if the last job in a pipeline is a Scheme job,
-it cannot run in background).
+they are transparently moved to a new subprocess when needed.

 Example:
 ```shell